 Ambient occlusion approximates light reflected from surfaces other than light objects.
 It adds a realistic aspect to soft shadows in corners and where objects meet.

 There are no lights in this scene.
 Only the color of the background was used as a source of light.
-The settings were: Global Intensity of 0.0 (equivalent to no lights used), Ambient Intensity of 3.14 (required for correct lighting using background only), the integer Scene attribute AmbientOccluder with a value of 1, and 256 AA samples/pixel.
+The settings were: Global Intensity of 0.0 (equivalent to no lights used), Ambient Intensity of 3.14 (required for correct lighting using background only), the int Scene attribute AmbientOccluder with a value of 1, and 256 AA samples/pixel.
 Anti-aliasing must be enabled for Ambient Occlusion.

 Ray tracing uses statistical sampling techniques to render global lighting, reflections, transparency, diffraction effects.
 High quality images require multiple sample rays per pixel.
 This, of course, means longer rendering times.